Music BMus

 This module gives you the opportunity to compose sound and music for film and other visual media, and position sound and music within the filmmaking process.
 Using a variety of software, you will be responsible for the entire project from the ideas stage through to the creation of all audio materials.
 A diverse range of existing movies, audiovisual works and relevant literature will be studied, and you will be expected to use these to inform your own work.

-20 credits - Music in Renaissance Europe
+20 credits - Traditional Music in the Modern World

 -